 Does my insurance cover other drivers who aren't on my policy?

-If the person you’re lending your car to has your permission, your insurance company will generally cover any damages that result from an accident they cause.
-But this can vary based on the accident, damages, your coverage limits, and more.
-It's always a good idea to contact your auto insurer if you have a question about how your policy works when lending a car to someone.
+If the borrower has your permission to use the vehicle, your insurance company will generally cover any damages that result from an accident they cause.
+However, this may vary based on the accident, damages, or coverage limits.
+It's best to contact your auto insurer if you have any questions about how your policy works when loaning a car to someone.

 Can you get car insurance without a license?